Kurt Damrow: Career

 Damrow worked as an emergency services professional, with the Port Austin Fire Department and the Central Huron Ambulance Service.
-He also served as a Huron County commissioner.
+In the 1996 Republican primary, he unsuccessfully ran for the 7th district of the Huron County commission.
+He was defeated by incumbent county commissioner Martha Thuemmel.
+In the 2008 general election, he defeated incumbent Democrat county commissioner Donald V. Pascarella in the 7th district.

 On November 2, 2010, Damrow was elected to the Michigan House of Representatives, where he represented the 84th district.
 Damrow won against incumbent state representative Terry L. Brown by less than 30 votes.
+Brown requested a recount of the election, which happened in December.
+The recount affirmed Damrow's victory, concluding he won by 18 votes.

 In August 2011, Damrow, along with a legislative liaison, filed a complaint with the Michigan State Police.
 The complaint implicated many Huron County officials, including judges, attorneys, road commissioners, and the sheriff, Kelly J. Hanson, in several illegal activities.
 Damrow claimed to have filed the complaint based on the information from his constituents, and that he did not have first hand knowledge of the accusations.
 The state police ultimately found Damrow's accusations to be unfounded.
 On October 14, Sheriff Hanson filed a formal statement to the state police in hopes of convicting Damrow for these false police reports.
 On November 18, investigators filed a report against Damrow with Tuscola County Prosecutor Mark E. Reene.
 By March 12, 2012, while there had been media outlets stating that Reene had filed the investigation against Damrow with the Michigan Attorney General's Office, Reene explained that he had not yet done it.
 Reene later recused himself of the case, and the case was assigned to Genesee County Prosecutor David S. Leyton.
 In May 2012, the investigation against Damrow was closed.
 Leyton ultimately found that there was "not sufficient evidence to sustain a prosecution of a charge of false report of a crime."